blakegarretson/essentials/main.md

 - [Krita](https://krita.org/en/): Great digital painting software.
 It actually could replace Gimp for many use cases, and it supports CMYK.

-  - Another cool option is Autodesk's [Sketchbook](https://sketchbook.com/), which is now free (although you will need to create a free Autodesk ID to register it.).
+  - Another cool option is Autodesk's [Sketchbook](https://sketchbook.com/), which is now free (although you will need to create a free Autodesk ID to register it.)
+I just don't want to invest the time in learning a program, saving a lot of files in their proprietary format, and then they yank the rug out.
+Autodesk has done that before, so I'm leery.
+Other than that, it's great software... but so is Krita.

 ## Screenshots/Screen Capture